rbt-lang/rbt-proto/jlnext/test/flow.md

      (2,[9,10])
     =#

-Similarly, when the query input has non-trivial parameter environment, we need to specify the values of the parameters.
+Similarly, when the query input has non-trivial environment, we need to specify the values of the slots.

     param_flow = InputFlow(
         ctx,
         Int64,
         1:10,
         [
-            InputParameterFlow(:X, OutputFlow(Int64, 1:11, 10:10:100)),
+            InputSlotFlow(:X, OutputFlow(Int64, 1:11, 10:10:100)),
-            InputParameterFlow(:Y, OutputFlow(Int64, 1:11, 100:100:1000)),
+            InputSlotFlow(:Y, OutputFlow(Int64, 1:11, 100:100:1000)),
         ])
     display(param_flow)
     #=>